ModelWriter/Demonstrations/eu.modelwriter.demonstration.requirements/Customer Requirements Specification.md

 ### Alternative 1: Delete in SpecObjects folder in Outline

 If the SpecObject is deleted from the SpecObjects folder in the ouline, it will be removed, no matter what.
 This may result in SpecHierarchies that are not referencing any SpecObjects.

+## UC-4 Yet Another Requirement

+A ReqIF model exists, is open and at least one SpecObject exists.